Rochdy-max/sandpile/README.md

 # sandpile
-Exemple of C written solution for the sandpile problem
+Example of C written solution for the sandpile problem